Oskar1504/collect-data/README.md

-# collect-data
+# collect data

-collect data from websites and store the information in your own sql database
+different small opera extensions to grab some data about yu gi oh cards